geohacker/osm-as-infrastructure/README.md

         5. Visualisation.
             1. Leaflet
             2. OpenLayers

+### 4. Moabi - Using OpenStreetMap for monitoring natural resource extraction in DRC. - 5 mins.
-### 4. Code and support - where to find code, documentation and how to get support. - 5 mins.
+### 5. Code and support - where to find code, documentation and how to get support.